xyproto/in/README.md

 A command for running commands in other directories.

 It will also create the directories, if missing.
+If the top level directory is empty after executing the command, it will be removed.
+This means that `in testdirectory pwd` leaves no traces.

 ## Example 1